 Likewise, there has been a fundamental change in the nature of retailing, perhaps most pronounced in the US, but spreading virtually everywhere with the advent of superstores and discount chains.
 The same VCR available for \$200 in a local appliance store may be only \$160 at Circuit City.
 Since price data are collected within outlets, the shift of consumers to purchases from discounters does not show up as a price decline even though consumers reveal by their purchases that the price decline more than compensates for the potential loss of personal services.
 Thus, in addition to substitution bias among commodities there is an outlet substitution bias.
 In the US, this adds another 0.1 percentage point of upward bias.

+In the US, this adds another 0.1 percentage point of upward bias.
 Another problem is that price data tend to be collected during the week.
-In the US, about 1 percent of price quotes are collected on weekends, despite the secular trend of an increasing share of purchases made on weekends and holidays (probably reflecting the increasing prevalence in two earner couples).
+In the US, about 1 percent of price quotes are collected on weekends, despite the secular trend of an increasing share of purchases made on weekends and holidays (probably reflecting the increasing prevalence in two-earner couples).
 Since some outlets emphasize weekend sales, there may be a when bias as well as a what and a where bias.
 Recent research suggesting that prices rise less rapidly in data collected by scanners rather than price takers may be partly explained by this phenomenon.

 These types of problems account for just a little under half of the 1.1 percentage point identified by our Commission.
 Slightly over half results from the difficulty of adjusting fully for quality change and the introduction of new products.
-Economists have known since Hicks (1940) that the introduction of a new product should be dealt with in a cost of living index by its reservation price and including the consumer surplus attributable to the introduction of the product.
+Economists have known since Hicks (1940) that the introduction of a new products.
+Economists have known since Hicks (1940) that the introduction of a new products.
+Economists have known since Hicks (1940) that the introduction of a new products.
+Economists have known since Hicks (1940) that the introduction of a new products.
 Noting this, our Commission took the more cautious view of primarily including estimates of explicit dimensions of quality change and the very late introduction of major new products into the index.
 In the US CPI, VCRs, microwave ovens and personal computers were included a decade or more after they had penetrated the market and their price had fallen 80 percent or more.
-Cellular telephones won't be included in the US CPI until 1998, despite the fact that there are more than 40 million cellular subscribers in the US today and well over 100 million Americans receive calls on land line phones initiated on cellular phones.
-Jerry Hausman of MIT estimates that the quality adjusted price of cellular services has declined by 90 percent since 1989.
-The advent of PCS competition and deployment of digital technology will have substantially oc-curred by the time cellular services begin to get priced Correspondingly, the pace of quality change in some important areas, such as health care and consumer electronics, has been breathtaking and our statistics are not keeping up.
+Cellular telephones won't be included in the US CPI until 1998, despite the fact that there are more than 40 million cellular subscribers in the US today and well over 100 million Americans receive calls on land line phones initiated on cellular services has declined by 90 percent since 1989.
+The advent of PCS competition and deployment of digital technology will have substantially occurred by the time cellular services begin to get priced Correspondingly, the pace of quality change in some important areas, such as health care and consumer electronics, has been breathtaking and our statistics are not keeping up.